-Whilst you’re thinking about what information you should include, on the flip side, you should also be thinking about the information you don’t need to include because some of it is unnecessary for the particular task set.
+Whilst you’re thinking about what information you should include, on the flip side, you should also be thinking about the information you don’t need to include because some of it is unnecessary for the particular task in OET writing set.
 Also, all of the case notes are not necessary based upon the kind of person you’re writing to.

 #4.
 What is the purpose of you writing to this person?

-Think about the purpose of about the task and what your job is.
+Think about the purpose of about the OET writing task and what your job is.
 This should be put in your first paragraph.
 Set your stall out right from the beginning about what you’re going to be writing about.
 For instance, you could be referring a patient to maybe a cardiologist because the patient has got a long running heart condition.

 Once again, before writing, it is important to ask yourself these 4 significant information: who am I writing to?
 What information should I include?What information should I not include?
 Lastly, what is the purpose of this letter?
 If you can remember to think about these 4 questions when you’re in your exam and then implement, you’ll give yourself a great foundation to get a grade A or B.